Gonzaga Preparatory School

 English III: American Literature

-The English III course examines American literature through representative writers from Nathaniel Hawthorne, Edgar Allen Poe, and Emily Dickinson to Tim O’Brien, Toni Morrison, and Adrienne Rich.
-Ultimately, the literature component enables students to understand the American experience.
-The course also reinforces and expands on previous study concerning composition, grammar, vocabulary building, and speech.
+The English III course examines American literature through representative writers of specific American Literary movements.
+Ultimately, the literature component enables students to understand America through different literary contexts and experiences.
+The course also reinforces and expands on previous study concerning composition, grammar, vocabulary building, project-based assessment, and speech.
 Writing units challenge students to compose formal essays and literary analyses.
-A centerpiece to this course is a historical research paper.
+A hallmark of this course is a research paper.
 Prerequisite: English II.
+An honors section distinct from EWU Eng:170 is available with a teacher recommendation

 English IV: British Literature (Semester 1)

-The British Literature course examines the evolution of the English language and literature from Old English to Contemporary English.
-Emphases is placed on the invasions by the Anglo-Saxons, the Vikings, and the Normans; Medieval England; the English Renaissance; the expansion of the British Empire; and the modern and post-modern eras.
-The primary literary focus centers on students’ reading and analyzing the works of the greatest writers such as Chaucer, Shakespeare, Milton, Dickens, Brontë, Tennyson, Hardy, Lawrence, Eliot, Yeats, Joyce, Lessing, and Woolf.
+British Literature I is a survey course that centers on students’ reading and analyzing the marquee works of the greatest writers such as Chaucer, Shakespeare, Donne, Dickens, Brontë, Browning, Tennyson, Hardy, Eliot, Yeats, Joyce, Lessing, and Woolf.
 The communication component of the course includes composition, grammar, vocabulary building, and speech.
-Writing units challenge students to compose effective college application essays, formal essays, research papers, technical writing, and literary analyses.
-Prerequisite: English III.
+Writing units challenge students to compose effective college application essays, formal essays, research papers, technical writing, and literary analysis.
+Prerequisite: English III

 English IV: Elective (Semester 2)